 Personal Property Coverage

 Personal Property Coverage helps pay for damage to your belongings if they are damaged by a covered risk.
-So, if a burst pipe results in a drenched computer or bookcase, personal property coverage may help pay to repair or replace the damaged items.
+So, if a pipe bursts and results in water damage to your computer or bookcase, personal property coverage may help pay to repair or replace the damaged items.

 Keep in mind that a deductible will likely apply before your coverage kicks in.
-Also, coverage limitsmay apply.
-Read your policy to brush up on how much coverage your polficy provides.
+Also, coverage limits may apply.
+Read your policy to find out how much coverage you have.
 Your agent can help you adjust your coverage to fit your needs or answer questions about your policy.